Crimes that Affect a Foreign National’s Immigration Status

 Criminal issues can greatly complicate a foreign national’s immigration process.
 It is imperative to consult an experienced immigration attorney.
 Kathryn Karam is a Board Certified Immigration Attorney with over eight years of experience assisting clients overcome obstacles to citizenship.

-The Harris County immigration attorneys at The Law Office of Kathryn N. Karam, P.C. represent clients all over the Greater Houston area and are fluent in Spanish, Cantonese, and Mandarin Chinese.
+The Harris County immigration attorneys at Karam Immigration Law represent clients all over the Greater Houston area and are fluent in Spanish, Cantonese, and Mandarin Chinese.
 We can review your case as soon as you call (832) 582-0620 to schedule an initial consultation or write to us using this button: